 - Even businesses in your area may be interested in a partnership.
 They can help with job placement and encourage a sense of community, helping those in need become productive, healthy and happy members of society.

 The ball is in your court now.
-Start by giving your board the tools and resources it needs to succeed, as explained in Part I, and provide appropriate training to all board members.
+Start by giving your board the tools and resources it needs to succeed and provide appropriate training to all board members.
 Next, begin applying these tips to promote engagement and interaction among your board, community, persons served and staff members.
-This webinar can also help you identify some of the key ways to continue board engagement throughout your organization.

 Board effectiveness, engagement and communication go back to one of the simplest concepts in any career or role, which is training.
 If your organization wants to make a positive impact in the world, the change starts from the those in a position of authority — board members.
 Start at the top, and let the power of board engagement become the lighthouse for your organization.